Tyrosylprotein sulfotransferase: Characterization and properties

 Tyrosylprotein sulfotransferase (TPST) is a type II transmembrane protein.
 It consists of a short cytosolic region that contains the N-terminus of the protein, a single transmembrane region of about 17 amino acids in length, a small stem region of about 40 amino acids in length, and a larger, catalytic region that is located on the luminal side of the membrane.
 It is localized to the Golgi apparatus, specifically in the trans-Golgi region, and acts almost exclusively on secretory and plasma membrane proteins.
 TPST is about 50-54 kD in size, and has two confirmed isoforms in mammals, TPST-1 and TPST-2, that are 370 and 377 residues in length, respectively.
 Both are quite similar with an approximately 63% amino acid identity, but show slightly different protein substrate specificities.

 TPST is a prevalent enzyme, found in many multicellular eukaryotes including mammals, most vertebrates, and a number of invertebrate species as well, including Drosophila melanogaster.
 Its importance can be further demonstrated by the fact as much as 1% of all secreted and membrane tyrosine residues are found to be sulfated.

 Mechanism

 Within the last two years, using the crystallized structure of the catalytic region of TPST-2 and different experiments other methods using mass spectrometry methods have come to propose two separate mechanisms.

 Two-site ping-pong mechanism

 A two-site ping-pong mechanism for TPST and the tyrosine sulfating has been proposed.
-PAPS enters one site of TPST and the sulfonate group is transferred to a Histidine residue in the enzyme and PAP is release.
+PAPS enters one site of TPST and the sulfonate group is transferred to a Histidine residue in the enzyme and PAP is released.
 Then, the target protein and tyrosine bind TPST and the histidine transfers the sulfonate group to the target tyrosine.